3.6 Integration of young people in the labour market

 Employment measures for young people in Denmark

 In the case of young unemployed persons who do not have a vocational education, the municipal youth measures or the job centres place a special emphasis on guiding them towards general or vocational education in the regular educational system.
-The municipal job centre or the municipal youth measure can offer young people entitled to unemployment benefit, cash benefit, or education benefit the following activation measures.
+The municipal job centre or the municipal youth measure can offer young people entitled to unemployment benefits, cash benefits, or education benefits the following activation measures.
 The duration of the measures depends on the specific target group.

 The reform has a direct focus on the education of all young persons under 30 years without an education.

-Young people eligible for cash benefit will attend their interview in the municipal youth measure within the first seven days from asking the municipality for support.
+Young people eligible for cash benefits will attend their interview in the municipal youth measure within the first seven days of asking the municipality for support.

 The municipal youth measure must clarify whether the unemployed person has a vocational education and is ready for a regular job or whether he/she has to participate in activation measures.